 A few years ago, my husband and I completed our living wills.
 Our attorney has a copy, and the other copy is in a fire-safe in our closet.
 I shared with my son where these documents were located.
 As a young adult, he questioned why he needed this information.
 “Mom,” he said, “Nothing is going to happen to you.”

 While I certainly hope this is true, you have to be prepared for life’s every scenario.
-Through my work at Blue Cross NC, I know first-hand how important it is to start having these conversations with your loved ones about your wishes for end-of-life care.
+Through my work at Blue Cross and Blue Shield of North Carolina (Blue Cross NC), I know first-hand how important it is to start having these conversations with your loved ones about your wishes for end-of-life care.

 What you should have in place

 It’s unpleasant to think about, which is why most people put it off.
 But setting up your living will, and putting advanced directives in place is a smart move that could save your family from having to make unbearable decisions for you if you can’t make them for yourself.
 At my yearly physical, my physician asked me if I had advanced directives in place and when I said yes, he checked the box and moved on, never asking me what my wishes were, nor did he ask for a copy.
 This is something that should be discussed with your physician so they make sure your wishes are met.

 Advance care planning gives patients the opportunity to exercise their right to make determinations about their medical care, before becoming incapable of active participation in health care decisions.

 Advanced illness care planning involves discussions between patients, caregivers, and providers and is covered under the member’s Blue Cross NC plan.